acislab/ichatbio/README.md

-# chat.acis.ufl.edu
+# iChatBio

-All things related to the chatbot hosted at chat.acis.ufl.edu / chat.idigbio.org.
+All things related to the chatbot hosted at ichatbio.org.
+You can [create a new issue](https://github.com/acislab/chat.acis.ufl.edu/issues/new) to post questions, suggestions, or other feedback.